karthickr7/Projects/README.md

-# karthick r
+# Stock Price Chart
-Hello!
-This is Karthick and I welcome you to my Github Profile.
+  The scope of this project is to create a simple Streamlit application to obtain Price and Volume chart from Yahoo finance.